CS-433/old-cs-433-project-2-2020-roll_king/README.md

  - Fine-tune BERT with multi-label data fine-tune transformers including BERT, GPT2, BIGBIRD, and BERT followed by downstream classifiers.

-**random_forest.ipynb:** contains the code to ensemble five trained models with random forest.
+**random_forest.ipynb:** contains the code to aggregate five trained models with random forest.

 ## Instuctions
 The feature engineering and models evaluations can be reproduced in: